 In the past, men have gone to desperate measures in trying to cover up their hair loss.
 Hair restoration has vastly improved in recent years.
 Among the several options used for hair restoration now, hair transplantation is the most effective treatment for baldness.

-The typical adult head has about 100,000 hairs and sheds and regrows about 50 – 100 hairs a day.
 Each hair has a genetically programmed schedule that includes growth, shedding and resting.
 A mix of emotional turmoil, medication, poor nutrition, and illness may cause excessive daily shedding.
 However, these factors are often temporary, and hair growth should continue once these factors have ended.
 Around 70% of American men and 50% of American women will experience some sort of hair loss during their lifetime.
 Researches have shown that around 80% of bald men are preoccupied about their hair loss, and men who begin to lose their hair in their early twenties are more likely to suffer from extremely low self-esteem.
 Permanent hair loss comes from hair follicles that become thinner and weaker, and eventually stops producing hair.

 It is normal for a hairline to change from childhood to adulthood.
 In fact as one ages, the hair on the forehead naturally recedes.
 It is also common for the hair to thin slightly due to a reduction in the diameter of individual hairs.
 Any loss or recession after this point however, is considered male pattern baldness.